 With Love, Marlene and Dan

-When to Send Thank You Notes
+When to Send Them

-Every gift should be acknowledged with at thank you note as soon as possible.
+Every gift should be acknowledged with a thank you note as soon as possible.
 Most of the people who sent or brought gifts don't expect a note the day or week after the wedding.
 However, as soon as you return from your honeymoon, you and your new spouse should get busy writing notes to show your appreciation.

 Remember that even the gifts you didn’t quite like deserve thanks.
 Don’t forget that gifts received before the wedding may be recognized immediately; you don’t have to wait until after the ceremony.
 Sending the notes early can take quite a bit of pressure off later.
 Be sure to get your letter or card in the mail as soon as you return from your honeymoon.